Harley Quinn: Powers, abilities, and equipment

+Bud and Lou

+Bud and Lou are a pair of spotted hyenas and the pets of Harley Quinn.
+Their names are references to the comedy duo of Bud Abbott and Lou Costello.
+Originally created for Batman: The Animated Series alongside Harley Quinn, Bud and Lou have since appeared in other forms of media following their debut.
+An alternate hyena pet, named Bruce, after Bruce Wayne, appears in the 2020 film Birds of Prey.

 Romantic interests

 Harley Quinn has had several love interests, the most notable being the Joker and Poison Ivy.
 Other love interests include Mason Macabre, a character created by Conner and Palmiotti.
 Plastic Man was initially intended to be a love interest for Harley Quinn by Kesel, but was not approved by DC.

 The Joker

 The Joker is Harley Quinn's former lover.
-Harley's solo comics often explores her former association with the Joker through "flashbacks of their past exploits, present-day conflicts", or through Harley as she "laments his absence".
+Harley's solo comics often explore her former association with the Joker through "flashbacks of their past exploits, present-day conflicts", or through Harley as she "laments his absence".
 Harley often refers to him as "Mistah J" and "Puddin'".

-Their relationship is known for its abusive and codependent nature, first established in Harley's first origin story Mad Love.
-The Joker habitually abuses Harley, and despite the abuse, Harley Quinn returns to him.
+Their relationship is known for its intensely codependent nature, first established in Harley's first origin story Mad Love, where-in the Joker habitually dismisses Harley/leaves her behind when in danger, and Harley always returns to him.
 In the 1999 one-shot comic Batman: Harley Quinn, the Joker decides to kill Harley, after admitting that he does care for her, that their relationship is romantic, and that these feelings prevent him from fulfilling his purpose.
-Dini describes their relationship as abusive, and empathizes with Harley's feelings of abandonment, with Dini basing most of Harley's dialogue on his past experiences.
+Dini describes their relationship as emotionally abusive, and empathizes with Harley's feelings of abandonment, with Dini basing most of Harley's dialogue on his past experiences.

 The Joker's controlling and codependent relationship with Harley Quinn has been analyzed as a means of the Joker reinforcing his own belief in his power in a world where he may be killed or neutralized by another villain or Batman.
 Joker mirrors his identity through Harley in her appearance, and even though he may ignore or act indifferent towards her, he continues to try to subject her to his control.
-When Harley successfully defeats Batman in Mad Love (1994), the Joker, emasculated by his own failure, severely injures her out of fear of what the other villains will think of him; however, while Harley recovers, the Joker sends her flowers, which she accepts, reasserting his control over her.
+When Harley successfully defeats Batman in Mad Love, the Joker, emasculated by his own failure, severely injures her out of fear of what the other villains will think of him; however, while Harley recovers, the Joker sends her flowers, which she accepts, reasserting his control over her.